FS-G/crowd_clips/README.md

 2. **Directory Scanning**: Recursively scans each input folder for video files
 3. **Video Validation**: Filters videos by duration (≥10 minutes)
 4. **Ceremony Detection**: Analyzes each valid video using the ML model
+5. **Clip Export**: Exports random clips from ceremony videos with specified settings
-5. **Results Collection**: Returns list of videos classified as ceremony
+6. **Results Collection**: Returns list of videos classified as ceremony

 ## Supported Video Formats